-St. Thomas Aquinas College offers a bachelor’s degree program at the Sullivan Correctional Facility, a maximum-security prison with approximately 550 inmates in Fallsburg, New York.
+St. Thomas Aquinas College offers a bachelor’s degree program at the Sullivan Correctional Facility, a maximum-security prison with approximately 550 incarcerated men in Fallsburg, New York.
 Our first cohort of graduates received their BS degree in Social Sciences in May 2019.
 The STAC program enrolls about 20 men in its classes and offers four courses each Summer, Fall, and Spring semester.
 Typically, students work full-time in the prison while taking three or four courses in the evenings.
 Their degree requirements in Social Sciences prompt them to take several courses in psychology, history, and sociology as well as courses in the humanities, such as philosophy and film, art history, and drawing.

 Since the Spring of 2017, STAC has partnered with Hudson Link for Higher Education in Prison, a nonprofit organization that has worked with colleges and universities for 20 years in the Hudson Valley to bring college-level programs to seven New York State correctional institutions.
 Hudson Link partners with colleges and universities in the lower Hudson Valley and New York City to provide educational opportunities at the pre-college, associate, and bachelor degree levels.
 For more information, visit Hudson Link.